Most interesting landmarks of Hong Kong

 - Tian Tan Buddha – enormous statue of Buddha, 34 m tall.
 Constructed in 1993 and was the tallest seated Buddha statue in the world until 2000.

-This small territory (originally: Heung Gong – "fragrant harbour") has a lot more than one would imagine: besides the countless skyscrapers here are amazing geological formations, waterfalls, unique plants and animals, ancient fortified villages, petroglyphs…
+This small territory (originally: Heung Gong – "fragrant harbour") is part of China and has a lot more than one would imagine: besides the countless skyscrapers here are amazing geological formations, waterfalls, unique plants and animals, ancient fortified villages, petroglyphs…

 Most amazing sight though is the center of this metropolis around Victoria Harbour.
 No other city in the world has such amazing array of thousands of highrise buildings with the backdrop of sea and forest covered mountains.
 Colorful lights (light show takes place every evening) make this sight unforgettable and without analogues in the world.